wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 When you create a new environment variable using your terminal, it only exists for that session.
 When you close your terminal, the environment variable no longer exists.

 Often when you are programming, you want your environment variable to persist.
-One way to accomplish this is to store them in a file: for example a `.env` file.
+One way to accomplish this is to store them in a file: for example, a `.env` file.

-To store environment variables in a .env file, first you need to create a `.env` file in your project directory.
+To store environment variables in a .env file, first, you must create a `.env` file in your project directory.

  First, create a new project.